Home › Blog › Project Management › 12 Free Project Management Software in 2026 (Reviewed & Ranked)

 • Threaded discussions keep conversations organized within the project context

-• Time tracking and reporting for project budgeting and billing purposes
+• Time tracking and reporting are built in for project budgeting and billing purposes

 • Cross-project portfolio views provide holistic workload oversight for managers